mccdgm/student-resources/resources.md

 * [CSS Minifier](http://cssminifier.com/)
 * [The Importance (and Ease) of Minifying your CSS and JavaScript and Optimizing PNGs for your Blog or Website](http://www.hanselman.com/blog/TheImportanceAndEaseOfMinifyingYourCSSAndJavaScriptAndOptimizingPNGsForYourBlogOrWebsite.aspx)

+#### Usability & UX
+* [Mobile Input Types](http://mobileinputtypes.com/) Virtual keyboards are awesome.
+Use them.
+One of the easiest, cheapest, fastest and most effective ways of improving your mobile experience is using the right input type.
+It will save the user dozens of annoying taps and all you need to do is strike a few keys.

 ### Design Patterns and Code Structure

 * [BEM 101 on CSS-Tricks](https://css-tricks.com/bem-101/)